ouomarabdessamade/Social-Network-Analysis-study-case-of-a-Facebook-group-of-diabetes-in-Morocco/README.md

 ### Content Analysis

 - Analyzing textual data to derive insights, patterns, and themes.
 - Analyze Moroccan Darija comments content.
 Moroccan Darija is a dialect of Arabic widely spoken in Morocco.
 The aim of this analysis is to gain insights into the language, sentiments, and topics discussed in these comments.
+The [`Content_Analysis.ipynb`](Content_Analysis.ipynb) notebook contains detailed information on this phase.

 ## Further Steps